-I decided to go for the classic and order a pulled pork bao burger served with a side of sweet potato fries and chili mayo.
+I decided to go for the classic and order a pulled pork bao burger served with a side of sweet potato fries and chilli mayo.

 We also tried some side dishes like chicken wings and slaws.
 The chicken wings were finger-lickin’-good, and the slaws had a nice crunch and flavour with an Asian inspired dressing.
 Mind you, this can be quite spicy, but you can always ask the chef to tone the spice level down.